By Gabriele Walkow

 As the commercial center for the Azuero Peninsula, Chitré has a large regional bus terminal, with regular connections to towns and cities throughout Panama.
 The bus to Panama City costs $9.00 (regular) and $6.35 with the jubilado descuenta (Panama’s generous retiree discount program) and you travel in air-conditioned comfort.
 Air Panama has regularly scheduled flights from the Albrook “Marcus A. Gelabert” International Airport in Panama City to the small domestic Chitré Alonso Valderrama Airport.
 Flying to Chitré provides easy access to expat havens such as Pedasi, Playa Venao and Cambutal as well as Las Tablas, the capital of Los Santos province.

 A host of restaurants with national and international foods to ensure that no one goes hungry!
 Visit the upscale steak house Salsa y Carbon, located in front of the Rico Cedeno Stadium, and Restaurante Los Maizales, located in the beautiful Cubitá Boutique Resort and Spa, serving gourmet Panamanian cuisine.

 Fondas are plentiful, very affordable, and popular with locals and expats alike for their savory traditional Panamanian food.

 For a fast-food fix, head to McDonalds, Kentucky Fried Chicken, Subway, or Pio Pio, which offers a varied menu of fried chicken and traditional Panamanian offerings.

-Home to several large grocery stores, including Reba Smith which stocks many North American products; Save Mart with bulk shopping; and two busy one-stop-shop supermercados (supermarkets), Super Xtra and Super 99, expats can easily find everything they need.
+Home to several large grocery stores, including Reba Smith which stocks many North American products; Save Mart for bulk shopping; and two busy one-stop-shop supermercados (supermarkets), Super Xtra and Super 99, expats can easily find everything they need.

 In addition, there are several multi-purpose stores, such as Doit Center and Novey and Spiegel, with home and hardware products.